 Major Breakthrough in Breath-Based Marijuana Measurement and Detection

-Cutting-edge technology first to measure levels of marijuana in breath, paving way for roadside detection of impairment from recent marijuana use
+Cutting-edge technology first to measure levels of marijuana in breath, paving way for roadside detection of recent marijuana use

 OAKLAND, Calif. – December 2, 2015 – Hound Labs, Inc., announced today a scientific breakthrough that allows the company to detect and measure the level of tetrahydrocannabinol (THC) in breath.
-Hound Lab, Inc.’s proprietary technology will provide, for the first time, the measurements necessary to help determine if an individual is impaired from recent marijuana use.
-Working in conjunction with scientists at the University of California, Berkeley, Hound Labs, Inc. is now optimizing the technology for a handheld device for use by law enforcement.
-Clinical trials will begin next quarter in partnership with the University of California, San Francisco and San Francisco General Hospital.
+Hound Lab, Inc.’s proprietary technology will provide, for the first time, the measurements necessary to help determine if an individual has recently used marijuana.
+Working in conjunction with scientists at the University of California, Berkeley, Hound Labs, Inc. is now optimizing the technology for a handheld solution for use by law enforcement.
+Clinical trials will begin next quarter in partnership with the University of California, San Francisco, and San Francisco General Hospital.

 “This incredibly efficient and responsive technology is necessary to measure THC which requires a method that is more than one million times more sensitive than what is used to measure alcohol in breath.”

 – Matt Francis, UC Berkeley professor and Associate Dean of the College of Chemistry